 Retirement village contracts must comply with the Retirement Villages Act, 2016 but there is a wide variety of different contract types and obligations.
 Some are better than others and some have attributes that may surprise.
 Don’t get caught out.

 You can have confidence in choosing us for the same reasons that our clients recommend us.
 We guarantee … Find out more

 Read our Client Reviews and then talk to us about your matter and how we can help you.
 The consultation will be free and on a no-obligation basis.
-In most cases, you will be talking to Mark Lumley within minutes but if he is not available you can rest assured he will get back to you as soon as possible on the same day.
+In most cases, you will be talking to Jason Meyer within minutes but if he is not available you can rest assured he will get back to you as soon as possible on the same day.